Nordic American Tankers Ltd (NYSE: NAT) – Board Member Alexander Hansson buys more NAT shares

 Dear Shareholders and Investors,

-Following this transactions, Monaco based Alexander Hansson privately owns 2,075,000 shares in NAT.
+Following these transactions, Monaco based Alexander Hansson privately owns 2.1 million shares in NAT.

 As in the past, the Hansson family is the largest private shareholder group in the company.